nidhi-o20/college-connect/README.md

-help students throughout their engineering career, not only to get admission into desired colleges which are best for them but also by recommending them books for their curriculum, on the basis of their preferred pace of learning.
-This system consists of a home page where user can proceed with one of the two choices :
+help students throughout their engineering career, not only to get admission into desired colleges which are best for them but also by recommending them books for their curriculum, on the basis of their preferred pace of learning.<br>

+This system consists of a home page where user can proceed with one of the two choices :<br>

     1. <b>College recommendation</b> for recommending desired colleges based
     on user’s percentile.
 If the users are unsure they can attempt an aptitude test to learn which branch is best suitable for them or if they are sure about the branch, they can directly proceed with college recommendation.

     2. <b>Other features</b> consist of a book recommendation option which recommends books to the user on the basis of the user's pace of learning and level of understanding.